 Many people use an embosser with their school's seal on it to "seal" the transcript.
 Some colleges require that the transcript be notarized, others require that it have the school's seal on it.
 Before submitting a transcript to a college, you may want to ask the admissions office exactly what they are looking for.
-If necessary, you can have an embosser made for your school; we sell transcript embossers on our web site.
+If necessary, you can have an embosser made for your school.

 We've Put Together a Few Helpful Links to Get You Started: